-May 3, 2022
+November 18, 2022

-Mike Dunleavy, Governor State of Alaska Julie Sande,
+Mike Dunleavy, Governor State of Alaska Julie Sande, Commissioner Department of Commerce, Community, and Economic Development Sandra Moller, Director Division of Community and Regional Affairs

-Commissioner

-Department of Commerce,

-Community, and Economic

-Development

-Sandra Moller,

-Director

-Division of Community and

-Regional Affairs

 Substantial Amendment #1 is a partial Action Plan, which adds additional references and amends Introduction and Background on pages 5-9; Impact and Unmet Needs Assessment on pages 10-38; revises the Proposed CDBG-DR Budget on pages 39-40 and Appendix A; temporarily suspends the Public Housing, Home Repair, Local Buyout, and Public Infrastructure Programs; permanently deletes the Temporary Relocation Assistance and the Manufactured Home Repair or Replacement Programs; and adds the Forest Park Optional Relocation Program on pages 64-71.
-Due to the severity of the Unmet (Affordable) Housing Needs within the Municipality of Anchorage and the Matanuska-Susitna Borough, the Public Infrastructure Programs within the Municipality of Anchorage and the Matanuska-Susitna Borough, and the entire Economic Revitalization Program have been deleted.
+Due to the severity of the Unmet (Affordable) Housing Needs within Municipality of Anchorage and Matanuska-Susitna Borough, the Public Infrastructure Programs within Municipality of Anchorage and Matanuska-Susitna Borough, and the entire Economic Revitalization Program have been deleted.

-Substantial Amendment #1 proposes limited funding use of \$2.5M for the purpose of expediting one program activity, the Forest Park Optional Relocation Program, within the Municipality of Anchorage, the HUD designated "Most Impacted and Distressed (MID)" jurisdiction and \$7,171,200 for State Administration and Planning funds so the State may continue to work with the jurisdictions to identify capacity and prioritize housing and program activities.
+Substantial Amendment #1 proposes limited funding use of \$2.5M for the purpose of expediting one program activity, the Forest Park Optional Relocation Program, within Municipality of Anchorage, the HUD designated "Most Impacted and Distressed (MID)" jurisdiction and \$7,171,200 for State Administration and Planning funds so the State may continue to work with the jurisdictions to identify capacity and prioritize housing and program activities.

-Substantial Amendment #2 proposes limited funding use of \$6.01M for the purpose of expediting the Indian (Alaska Native) Housing Authority (IHA)/Cook Inlet Housing Authority Affordable Housing Program within the Municipality of Anchorage.
-DCCED intends to post Substantial Amendment #3 for the remaining proposed program activities.
+Substantial Amendment #2 proposes limited funding use of \$6.01M for the purpose of expediting the Cook Inlet Housing Authority (CIHA) Affordable Housing Program within Municipality of Anchorage.